ISIS without the Caliphate: What Happens Now?

 - October 29, 2019

 From 2017–2018, U.S.-backed forces gradually liberated Iraqi and Syrian territory occupied by ISIS and its so-called caliphate.
 Today, the caliphate is no more, but ISIS remains active.
 What is ISIS without its territory?
 What will happen to ISIS fighters?
 What about the women and the children that ISIS left behind?
 Graeme Wood of The Atlantic and Devorah Margolin of George Washington University’s Program on Extremism discuss these and other questions.

-- Blog Post: Recap: "ISIS without the Caliphate: What Happens Now?"
+Full recording of the program "ISIS without the Caliphate: What Happens Now?"

 Through the 9/11 Memorial & Museum Summit on Security, presented by First Data, public programs in 2019 were made possible by Accenture, ADP, AT&T, BlackRock, Deloitte, GNYHA Ventures, Inc., Goldman Sachs, PepsiCo Foundation, and UL LLC.